August 2012 Mansehra Shia massacre

-August 2012 Mansehra Shia massacre refers to the massacre of 25 Shia Muslim residents of Gilgit-Baltistan travelling from Rawalpindi, Punjab to Gilgit, Gilgit Baltistan in Pakistan.
+August 2012 Mansehra Shia massacre refers to the massacre of 25 Shia Muslim residents of Gilgit-Baltistan travelling from the city of Rawalpindi in the province of Punjab to the city of Gilgit in the province of Gilgit Baltistan in Pakistan.
 The bus was stopped in Mansehra District and the people were killed after checking their identification cards which showed they were from the Shia community by individuals dressed in Military uniforms.
-Darra Adam Khel faction of Tehrik-i-Taliban Pakistan has claimed the responsibility for the attack.
+Darra Adam Khel faction of Tehrik-i-Taliban Pakistan had claimed the responsibility for the attack.

 Background

 Religious extremism is prevalent in Pakistan.
 Members of the Shia community are targeted in a number of attacks against them in the country.
 There have been several Incidents of killing of Shia Muslims and bomb blasts in the Shia mosque in Pakistan.

-The sectarian violence incidents happened after the radical Islamisation policies of former military dictator General Zia-ul-Haq.
-A systematic ethnic cleansing of Shia community is being carried out in Pakistan administered Kashmir.
+The sectarian violence incidents happened after the Islamisation policies of former military dictator President-General Zia-ul-Haq and former President Zulfikar Ali Bhutto.